hrzolfaghar/HRZ-Duplicate-Remover/README.md

    What do similar files mean?

    - Their names are the same.
    - Their contents are the same.
    - Their internal paths are the same.
-   - Extensions and file types are the same.
+   - Their Extensions and file types are the same.

 3- Finally, if a directory becomes empty after deleting similar files, that directory will also be deleted if victimDir directory.